dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 # User facing FAQ

 The following questions and answers are from the POV of a user using consumer applications like NNS Frontend dapp or others.
+They are meant to help consumers who want to hold, send, receive tokens.

-For questions from the POV of a developer who wants to know things such as "how does a canister send ckBTC?", please see the other FAQs.
+For questions from the POV of a developer who wants to know things such as "how does a canister send ckBTC?" or how to write code for smart contracts to hold, send, or receive, please see the other FAQs.

 ## ckBTC User Questions